Who we are

 Some members of the team are IFMGA aspirant guides currently completing the final stages of their training path.
 On mixed teams and educational programs we always work within the relevant legal framework and IFMGA/UIAGM standards, with at least one fully qualified IFMGA/UIAGM guide in charge where required.

-Every program starts with listening.
-We look at your goals, experience and time available, then design the right objective and the right level of challenge.
-That can mean a first via ferrata for beginners, a week of ski touring in the Adamello or Ortler groups, or a more technical climb in the Brenta Dolomites or on glaciated terrain.
+It starts with listening.
+We look at your goals, experience and available time, then design the right objective and challenge level — whether that's a first via ferrata, a week of ski touring in the Adamello, or a technical climb in the Brenta.

-We guide primarily in the Dolomites and the Western Eastern Alps, with a strong focus on the areas we know best:
+We guide primarily in the Dolomites and the central-eastern Alps, with a strong focus on the areas we know best:

 Winter and spring are dedicated mainly to ski touring, freeride and avalanche education.
 In summer and autumn we focus on rock climbing, long ridge routes, classic dolomite traverses and via ferratas.